 Daisy is a young modern girl with a disturbing past.
 The novel opens with the death of her only guardian –grandmother – she dies in the hospital.
 Her demise leaves Daisy forlorn and sad.
 While going through a tiny locket falls down a scroll with a message for her.
 Back at home, with the message in her mind, she begins rummaging grandma’s room.
 The trail goes apt and in the treasure box she gets hold of a bottle.
 In a fit of anxiety when the bottle drops off her hands, she feels a swirl of bizarre ambience around herself; she is scared and feels trapped.
 There she meets an astonishingly handsome genie – Khalil Muwahid.

 Khalil thanks her for freeing him from the bottle.
-Much like a fairytale, Khalil is obliged to fulfill her three wishes, with no conditions at all.
+Much like a fairytale, Khalil is obliged to fulfill three wishes for her, with no conditions at all.
 Long before her first wish, romantic clashes subtly take place between them.
-Khalil being lascivious in nature kisses her many times in a short span of time and on the other side Daisy finds herself acceding to his ravishing looks.
+Khalil being lascivious in nature, kisses her many times in a short span of time, on the other side, Daisy finds herself acceding to his ravishing looks.
 Khalil is invisible to the world but Daisy can see and touch him.

-After the memory erase, both become depressed and Khalil full of contrition remains absent minded around her.
+Following the memory erase, both become depressed and Khalil full of contrition remains absent minded around her.
 A sense of love and frustration pricks him.
-Though he expresses his love to her but somewhere deep down in his heart he has a hunch that once her three wishes are fulfilled he needs to go back to his own world – the world of Jinns.
+Though he expresses his love to her, but somewhere deep down in his heart he has a hunch that once her three wishes are fulfilled he needs to go back to his own world – the world of Jinns.